Nuremberg (2025 film)

 Nuremberg is a 2025 American psychological thriller historical drama film written, co-produced, and directed by James Vanderbilt.
-It is based on the 2013 book The Nazi and the Psychiatrist by Jack El-Hai.
-The film follows U.S. Army psychiatrist Douglas Kelley (Rami Malek) who seeks to carry out an assignment to investigate the personalities and monitor the mental status of Hermann Göring (Russell Crowe) and other high-ranking Nazis in preparation for and during the Nuremberg trials.
+Based on the 2013 book The Nazi and the Psychiatrist by Jack El-Hai, the film follows U.S. Army psychiatrist Douglas Kelley (Rami Malek) seeking to investigate the personalities and monitor the mental status of Hermann Göring (Russell Crowe) and other high-ranking Nazis in preparation for and during the Nuremberg trials.
 Leo Woodall, John Slattery, Mark O'Brien, Colin Hanks, Wrenn Schmidt, Lydia Peckham, Richard E. Grant, and Michael Shannon have supporting roles in the film.

-The film had its world premiere in the Gala Presentations section of the Toronto International Film Festival on September 7, 2025, where it received a four-minute standing ovation, one of TIFF's longest standing ovations ever.
+The film had its world premiere in the Gala Presentations section of the Toronto International Film Festival on September 7, 2025.
 It was released theatrically in the United States by Sony Pictures Classics on November 7, 2025.
 The film received generally positive reviews from critics, with particular praise for Crowe's performance.